Hiking Volcano Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.

 Yes, you can hike Volcan de Fuego too.

-Should you wish to get a little closer than only hiking Volcan Acatenango, there are options that combine both volcanos.
+Should you wish to get a little closer than only hiking Volcano Acatenango, there are options that combine both volcanos.
 You won’t be able to go anywhere near the top of Fuego, and you can’t camp on it, but you’ll still be closer.

 This will cost you an additional Q300 for one person, but if more than one decides to go, it’s only Q200 per person.
 Don’t worry, you can wait until you’re up top before deciding.

-Best time to hike Volcan Acatenango
+Best time to hike Volcano Acatenango

-The best time for hiking Volcan Acatenango would be during Guatemala’s dry season which runs from November to April.
+The best time for hiking Volcano Acatenango would be during Guatemala’s dry season which runs from November to April.
 This will give you the best chance of good, dry weather as hiking in the rain is never the most pleasant thing to do.

 DID YOU ENJOY THIS ARTICLE?
 PIN IT!